rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 library(viridis)
 library(grid)
 ```
 The next step is to set the working directory.
-This will be the folder or location on your computer that R pulls files from and saves your work to.
-Do set the working directory use the code dir <- "name of folder/location" followed by setwd(dir).
+This will be the folder or location on your computer that R pulls files from and saves your work.
+To set the working directory use the code dir <- "name of folder/location" followed by setwd(dir).
 An example of how this is done can be viewed below.
-I am pulling my data stored in a folder labeled Assignment 4 within a folder labelled GEOG 418 located on my desktop.
+I am pulling my data stored in a folder labeled Assignment 4 within a folder labeled GEOG 418 located on my desktop.

 ```{r Read in data, echo=TRUE, eval=TRUE, warning=FALSE}
 dir <- "~/Desktop/GEOG 418/Assignment 4"